nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel7.md

         messagelog.hibernate.connection.url = jdbc:postgresql://database-1.cuvgtltu8dqq.eu-west-1.rds.amazonaws.com:5432/messagelog
         messagelog.hibernate.connection.username = messagelog
         messagelog.hibernate.connection.password = 1wmJ-bK39nbA4EYcTS9MgdjyJewPpf_w

-    Configure the remote database server's master password (user postgres) using an environment variable.
-Replace the value with your own.

-        export PGPASSWORD=mypassword

     In case remote database is used, one should verify that the version of the local PostgreSQL client matches the version of the remote PostgreSQL server.